elysiajs/documentation/docs/handler.md

 - body: Body which come with the request
  query: Parsed path query as a simple object
 - params: Path parameters as a simple object
-- store: A global mutable store for KingWorld instance
+- store: A global mutable store for Elysia instance
 - set: Response representation
     - status: response status
     - headers: response headers